-You can use a Uyuni VHM to manage {k8s} clusters.
+You can use a virtual host manager (VHM) to manage Kubernetes clusters.

 The VHM allows Uyuni to obtain and report information about your clusters.
-For more information on VHMs, see [ Client-configuration > Vhm > ].
+For more information on VHMs, see [Client-configuration > Vhm >].

-To use Uyuni with {k8s}, you will need to have your Uyuni Server configured for container management, with all required channels present, and a registered container build host available.
+To use Uyuni with Kubernetes, you will need to have your Uyuni Server configured for container management, with all required channels present, and a registered container build host available.